 - 64GB/128GB/256GB + microSD up to 2TB

 Notches, sliders, hole-punches, pop-ups – manufacturers have turned to all sorts of different methods and mechanisms in an effort to remove or conceal every element on the front of their devices that isn’t the display.
-In the case of the new ZenFone 6, it’s safe to say Asus has taken an outside-the-box approach to such a quandary.
+In the case of the new ZenFone 6, it’s safe to say Asus has taken an outside-the-box approach to such a challenge.

-The phone’s dual rear camera array sits high on the phone’s curved Gorilla Glass back, while on the front there’s no apparent Samsung Galaxy S10-style hole-punch camera, certainly no notch and no OnePlus 7 Pro-esq pop-up snapper either.
+The phone’s dual rear camera array sits high on the phone’s curved Gorilla Glass back, while on the front there’s no Samsung Galaxy S10-style hole-punch camera, certainly no notch and no OnePlus 7 Pro-esq pop-up snapper either.
 Instead, the rear camera module revolves around the top edge of the phone to face forward at the tap of a virtual button.